 The traditional trades of Wantage men were largely concerned with the manufacture of hemp, sacking, hats and tallow, as well as tanning.
 This last industry is remembered by the sheep's knucklebones still to be seen used as paving in the courtyard of Stiles' Almshouses.
 However, despite the hard work of some, in the 18th century, Wantage was famous throughout the land as 'Black Wantage' the home of layabouts and criminals.
 It was always said that if a prisoner escaped from the Bow Street Runners in London, they would know to search for their prey in Wantage.
 Such a reputation sprang from the town being a centre for gipsies, pedlars and hawkers, as well as some vagrants.
 In those days, gambling was the favourite pastime of the people of Wantage, particularly at cock-fights and badger-baits.
 There was frequent Bull-Baiting at the Camel Inn and this is remembered by the name of the 'Bull Ring' in the market-place.

-The town's was eventually 'cleaned up' through the efforts of Joseph Butler, a local lad who went to Wantage Grammar School before moving on to become both Bishop of Bristol and of Durham.
-He was a highly influential figure in the Church of England made particularly famous by writing his 'Analogy of Religion'.
-Later, the Agricultural Revolution brought Wantage back to life and it became an important focus for the manufacture of agricultural tools.
+The town's was eventually 'cleaned up' through the efforts of Rev. William John Butler from the mid-19th century onwards.
+Shortly before, the Agricultural Revolution had brought Wantage back to life and it became an important focus for the manufacture of agricultural tools.
 It was also in this area, as well as around Faringdon, that the Berkshire Pig was first bred by local farmers.
 The bacon from these large black animals was often used to make the local dish of Berkshire bacon pudding, a suet roly-poly filled with home cured bacon and flavoured with sage and onion.
 Once widespread across the county, these pigs are now classed as a 'rare breed'.
 The great Victorian benefactor to the town was Lord Wantage of Lockinge House.
 He won the Victoria Cross during the Crimean War and built a fine art gallery for Wantage to house paintings of other men who had been given a similar award.
 Unfortunately, these have since been sold and the Victoria Cross Gallery is now a small shopping centre; but the town still retains its statue of King Alfred which he also paid for.